We pursue the strengthening of social and criminal justice systems for the protection of children against all forms of sexual abuse and exploitation.

 Your help is needed.

 Protecting children is everyone's business.
-And as a protective adult, we have a responsibility.

 The action to stop the growing threat of child sexual abuse and exploitations is urgently needed.